e82eric/csdecompile/README.md

 2. Build .net navigation back end by running build.ps1

 Starting the back end.
-:StartDecompiler
+- StartDecompiler
   - This will start the decompiler using the solution file found in the current directory.
 If multiple solution files are found a dialog to choose the correct solution will be shown
-:StartNoSolution
+- StartNoSolution
   - This will start the decompiler with no solution and no assemblies.
 Usually you would run AddExternalAssemblyDirectory after to load a set of dlls to navigate through SearchForType or SearchForMembers

-Experimental Stuff:
-:SearchNugetAndDecompile/SearchNugetAndDecompileWithDependencies
-- using the provided search string this will display a list of packages found using configured nuget feed and load the containing dlls into the decompiler workspace
-:ParseStackTrace/FindMethodByFilePath/FindMethodByStackFrame
-- ParseStackTrace will format and syntax highlight a visually selected stack trace.
-You can use FindMethodByFilePath and FindMethodByStackFrame to navigate to the location under the cursor (assuming that the project or dll is loaded into the workspace).

 Configuration: